08Aristodemus24/phil-jurisprudence-recsys/readme.md

 1. see shape of user input in DeepFM model
 2. test run
 3. label each line of execution in Recommender-System repository particularly in the using deepfm modle
-4. create data loader for movie ratings dataset
+4. *priority* create data loader for movie ratings dataset
+- item_index2entity_id.txt
+5. item_index2entity_id.txt actually goes hand in hand with the knowledge graph dataset ml1m-kg1m and ml1m-kg20k

 ## Questions: